hoyathalis/hoyathalis.github.io/_pages/about.md

 I am a Machine Learning Engineer with around 4 years of experience specializing in developing and deploying machine learning solutions.
 At [Axiado Corporation](https://axiado.com/) (Feb 2025 – Present, San Jose, CA), I design and deploy machine learning models on edge devices using TensorFlow Lite for efficient real-time inference.
 My work includes implementing quantization-aware training (QAT) and post-training quantization (PTQ) to optimize models for edge deployment, as well as performing model profiling and performance optimization to ensure low-latency and resource-efficient execution.
 Previously, at [Goldman Sachs](https://www.goldmansachs.com/), I created anomaly detection systems that prevented monthly write-offs of $1-2 million, demonstrating my ability to deliver impactful solutions.

-Currently pursuing my Master’s in Computer Science at the [University of California, Riverside](https://www.ucr.edu/) 🎓, I am eager to apply my advanced ML techniques to solve real-world problems, and I'm open to collaborations and opportunities.
+Having completed my Master's in Computer Science at the [University of California, Riverside](https://www.ucr.edu/) in December 2024 🎓, I am eager to apply my advanced ML techniques to solve real-world problems, and I'm open to collaborations and opportunities.

 <div class="skills-container" style="display: flex; flex-wrap: wrap; gap: 5px; font-size: 14px;">
     <!-- Core Programming Languages -->